‘Grey’s Anatomy’ Season 14 Spoilers: Another Doctor Is Leaving

 — Marika Dominczyk (@TheMeanChick) June 22, 2017

 Kim Raver will also be reprising her former role as Dr. Teddy Altman for a few episodes, and a brand new character will also be added into the mix.
-The Inquisitr recently reported that fans will be seeing Dr. Andrew DeLuca’s sister during Season 14, and that she’ll stir things up in the hospital.
+The Inquisitr recently reported that fans will be seeing Dr. Andrew DeLuca’s sister during Season 14, and she’ll stir things up in the hospital.

 [Featured Image by Kevork Djansezian/Getty Images]